-- Mount pilot burner on main burner.
-Mounting surfaces. other than the main burner can shift, bend, or warp as furnace expands and contracts while operating.
+- 2. Mount pilot burner on main burner.
+Mounting surfaces other than the main burner can shift, bend, or warp as furnace expands and contracts while operating.
 See Fig. 1. - 3.
-Mount pilot burner so the ignition flame remains properly positioned with respect to the main burner flame. - Supply pilot flame with ample air free of combustion - 5.
-Do not impinge pilot flame on adjacent parts.
-Do not impinge main burner flame on pilot burner. - Do not expose pilot flame to falling scale which could impair ignition of main burner. - Do not expose pilot burner to main burner rollout while igniting or extinguishing. - Do not expose pilot flame to drafts that push or pull pilot flame away from the thermocouple or thermopile.
+Mount pilot burner so the ignition flame remains properly positioned with respect to the main burner flame.
+See Fig. 2. - Supply pilot flame with ample air free of combustion products. - Do not impinge pilot flame on adjacent parts.
+Do not impinge main burner flame on pilot burner. - 6.
+Do not expose pilot flame to falling scale which could impair ignition of main burner. - 7.
+Donot expose pilot burner to main burner rollout while igniting or extinguishing. - 8.
+Do not expose pilot flame to drafts that push or pull pilot flame away from the thermocouple or thermopile.